Improving Schools: The Art of Leadership

 “This is the best experience I have had since I became a principal.
 Great program!” —2013 participant

 Read more testimonials here.

 Pamela Mason is Lecturer on Education, the Director of the Language and Literacy Master's Program and the Director of the Jeanne Chall Reading Lab at HGSE.
 Mason served for 10 years as a reading/language arts curriculum director and for 19 years as an elementary school principal in the Boston area.
 She is president of the Massachusetts Association of College and University Reading Educators (MACURE) and was past president of the Massachusetts Reading Association.
 She collaborates with colleagues nationally and internationally on preparing reading specialist teachers, implementing literacy coaching developing school leaders and evaluating school-wide literacy programs.

-Admission to program name here is competitive; we regret that we are unable to accommodate all applicants.
+Admission to Improving Schools: The Art of Leadership is competitive; we regret that we are unable to accommodate all applicants.
 To maximize the learning experience, the program aims to bring together as diverse a group as possible.
 Both individuals and teams are welcome to apply.
 As the program fills quickly, early application is encouraged.